maryu0/Bankist-app/README.md

    ```
 3. Open the index.html file in your desired browser to start using the Bankist UI.

-4. Use the following credentials:
+4. Use the following credentials to test the UI:

 - **Username**: `ak`
 - **Pin**: `1212`